In PCS 9.1R11.5, we have provided a built-in tool for automated/seamless clean-up of browser-based Pulse client-side components.

 - This would run on the end point once irrespective of the client component versions currently installed.

-- This is browser-specific, i.e. once run from Chrome it will not re-run upon subsequent browser logins unless cache/cookies are removed.However, the first we run it on another supported Browser such as Edge, Firefox, it will run once again.
+- This tool is browser-specific, i.e. once run from Chrome it will not re-run upon subsequent browser logins unless cache/cookies are removed.However, if we run it first on another supported Browser such as Edge, Firefox, it will run once again.

 - Admins can turn this option off after a certain time, based on the end user feedback/reports.